amabilee/navigation-automation-tool/README.md

    - Add automations by clicking "Add Automation."
    - Edit automations by selecting them from the list.
    - Save and manage your automations effortlessly!

+## Release History

+- 0.1
+  - Initial release of the Navigation Automation Tool with basic functions.

 ## License